stepwn/LoopQuest/server/README.md

 BrowserQuest server documentation
 =================================

-The game server currently runs on nodejs v0.4.7 (but should run fine on the latest stable as well) and requires the latest versions of the following npm libraries:
+The game server currently runs on nodejs v20+ (thanks to stepwn) and requires the latest versions of the following npm libraries:

 - underscore
 - log